 Why is this important to acknowledge?

 freedom and well being, much the same way a flower naturally turns towards the

-When this happens, nonduality gets turned into a concept that we cling to.
-When this is the case, the idea “The wave is just an illusion,” becomes our life-line.
-We rely upon the idea of being the ocean, in favor of the wave, in order to avoid the pain we associate with being a lowly, limited human being.
+A conceptual grasp upon the idea of nonduality can result in the idea of “The wave is just an illusion,” becoming a sort of life-line.
+When this happens, there is reliance upon the idea of being the ocean, in favor of the wave, in order to diminish or avoid the pain we associate with being a lowly, limited human being.
 In identifying with the ocean, folks often negate or even vilify that which is regarded to be ‘just’ a wave.

 While this may provide a sense of freedom in comparison to what was experienced prior to non duality, it’s a very limited freedom whose sense is very much conditional upon holding to a particular idea while rejecting another.

-Again, it’s important to acknowledge the fact that physical experience only requires reducing or to be diminished, IF it is regarded to be dangerous or in need of betterment.
+It’s important to acknowledge the fact that physical experience only requires reducing or to be diminished, IF it is regarded to be dangerous or in need of betterment.